SamirStandnes/gdrive_sync_folder_script/README.md

 ### Run the program
-Run `Upload.py`
+Run `upload.py`

-This [Medium](https://medium.com/swlh/sync-a-folder-on-your-computer-to-google-drive-with-python-5155e73e18ca)post explains how to implement this code youself.
+This [Medium](https://medium.com/swlh/sync-a-folder-on-your-computer-to-google-drive-with-python-5155e73e18ca) post explains how to implement this code youself.